-Businesses are becoming increasingly vocal on the need to respond to the issue of climate change and many organisations have sought to demonstrate action by making commitments to become "net zero carbon".
-The commercial real estate sector is no different.
-In September 2019 the Better Buildings Partnership launched its Climate Commitment4 (see Appendix 1 for the full text).
-One of the key requirements is for Signatories to each publish a Net Zero Carbon Pathway, setting out how they plan to deliver "net zero carbon" real estate investments by 2050 at the latest, as well as publish progress towards this goal annually.
+In September 2019 the Better Buildings Partnership launched its Member Climate Commitment4.
+One of the key actions is for each Signatory to externally publish a Net Zero Carbon Pathway, setting out how they plan to deliver "net zero carbon" buildings before 2050, as well as publish progress towards this goal annually.

-There is currently much ambiguity surrounding the definition and scope of "net zero carbon" commitments.
-This is certainly true in the property sector and is to be expected as the industry grapples with some of the new and unique challenges of what "net zero carbon" means for real estate investments - particularly given the wide ranging ownership structures, leasing models and management control throughout their life cycle.
+There continues to be ambiguity surrounding the definition and scope of "net zero carbon" commitments.
+This is certainly true in the property sector and is to be expected as the industry grapples with some of the new and unique challenges of what "net zero carbon" means for real estate investments - most especially when buildings have wide ranging ownership structures, leasing models and degrees of control throughout their life cycle.
+For the purposes of this document, "net zero carbon" is when the carbon emissions emitted as a result of all activities associated with the development, ownership and servicing of a building are zero or negative.
+As stated in the Climate Commitment text, this should follow the principles of the mitigation hierarchy, with a focus on reducing absolute emissions as a priority.

 The BBP Climate Commitment was developed to demonstrate leadership, but also to encourage greater industry consistency and drive market transformation.
-It sets clear boundaries that apply equally to all Signatories with the intention that the Commitment covers as many real estate assets under management as possible and includes emissions from all major activities associated with the development, operation and servicing of commercial real estate investments.
+It sets clear boundaries that apply equally to all Signatories with the intention that the Commitment should cover as many assets under management as possible and include emissions from all major activities associated with the development, operation and servicing of commercial real estate investments.
 The boundaries of the Commitment are absolutely critical and can be summarised as follows:

-• Investment boundaries: All real estate holdings that a signatory has capital invested in, unless clearly stated otherwise.
-For indirect real estate investments it is recommended that carbon emissions should be attributed on a proportional share basis relative to ownership.
+- Investment boundaries: All real estate holdings that a signatory has capital invested in, unless clearly stated otherwise.
+For indirect real estate investments it is recommended that carbon emissions should be attributed on a proportional share basis relative to ownership. - Carbon boundaries: (For the purpose of this document the phrase "carbon" is used as shorthand for carbon dioxide equivalent (CO2e), including all associated greenhouse gas emissions): - Operational carbon, critically covering whole building performance, including occupier activities; and services procured by the landlord to service and maintain the space. - Embodied carbon of development, refurbishment and fit-out works.

-Carbon boundaries:5

-- Operational carbon, critically covering whole building performance, including occupier activities; and services procured by the landlord to service and maintain the space. - Embodied carbon of development, refurbishment and fit-out works.